po5/harukaze-oss/README.md

 # Harukaze

-Harukaze is a CMS written in JavaScript, utilizing Koa, Prisma, and other libraries for maximum awesome!!!
+Harukaze is a CMS written in JavaScript, utilizing Koa, Prisma, and other libraries for maximum awesome (and maximum bloat)!!!
 Comissioned by Gutsybird!!

 ## Requirements
  - Node.js